 Hum: Best for Vegans and Hair Growth

-- Support Healthy Hair Growth - These vegan berry biotin gummies with folic acid are your best-kept secret for longer,...
+- SUPPORT HEALTHY GROWTH - These vegan berry biotin gummies with folic acid are your best-kept secret for longer, stronger,...

 Hum is a vegan-friendly option where consumers are equipped with PABA, B12, biotin, zinc, and folic acid.
 All ingredients in Hum provide optimum hair growth and repair.